All Items

 • Packing Materials

 Some office or mailing stores will take packing materials for reuse.
 Call your local store to find out.
 They do not want hard blocks of Styrofoam, but may accept packing peanuts.
-The ARCC will take stretchy plastic, but not Styrofoam, packing peanuts or paper.

 • Styrofoam blocks and packaging